NewAlexandria/leadership_readme/remote-work.md

 * VP & Director 360s
 * External Research

-### Culture
+## Culture

 > [Values are behaviors.
 Behaviors are choices.](https://askalmanac.com/articles/652/guide-how-to-create-company-values)

 It's a good idea to formally create [informal communications](https://about.gitlab.com/company/culture/all-remote/informal-communication/).
-This can include coffee 1:1s, etc.

-Consider have open video-call times.
-These can be happy hours, but can also be unscripted 'drop in' times.
-Social contact cannot be forced, but make it fun and people will stop by.
-When teams are fully distributed, these times create connections and memories outside of the tasks.
+Coffee 1:1s, open video-call times, happy hours, etc, but can also be unscripted ‘drop in’ times and anyone can state their openness.
+Social contact cannot be forced, but we can each do our part to make it certain times more enjoyable than others.
+For fully distributed teams, ensuring these times holds lasting value.

 1:1 times are important, too.
 Team members that collaborate with each other (1:1) should expect a small bit of time will go to just being a normal human with each other.
-This often appears as 10 (or whatever) of talking before getting down to business.
-If you can plan for a little bit of this team each week, no one will be surprised.
+This often appears as 5 (or whatever) minutes of talking before getting down to business.
+If you can plan for a little bit of this time each week, no one will be surprised.

+### Re-creating the Office

+* happy hour gift boxes
+* standing desk options
+* second monitors
+* ergonomics
+* lighting
+* home-workers vs cafe-workers
+* food-ordering budget
+* listen to people and what they talk about for their space